Dubai in push to rebalance bloated property market

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Dubai: Dubai´s ruler announced on Monday the creation of a panel to address a glut in the property market, a key part of the economy but in decline for the past five years.
+DUBAI: Dubai´s ruler announced Monday the creation of a panel to address a glut in the property market, a key part of the economy but in decline for the past five years.

-The committee charged with rebalancing the industry will be headed by Sheikh Mohammed

 Dubai´s property market has been in a downturn since mid-2014, with sale prices and rents shedding around a third of their value.